eProsima/DDS-Router/docs/rst/notes/notes.rst

 * Remove ``publish-type`` tag from :ref:`user_manual_configuration_specs_monitor` configuration.
 * Remove ``DiscoveryServerConnectionAdress``.

-This release includes the following **CI improvements**:

-* Upgrade to Ubuntu Noble (24.04).
-* Remove Ubuntu Focal (20.04) from the CI.
-* Limit permissions and include missing certificates in security tests.
-* Add stress tests.
-* Add support for builds with both Fast DDS v2 and v3.
-* Reduce the list of flaky Docker tests.

 This release includes the following **Bugfixes**:

 * Reset cache changes before returning them to the pool.